indimail/indimail-virtualdomains/pam-multi-x/README-pam-multi.md

 ## TESTING

+You can use pam-checkpwd to test pam-multi.
+You can also use pamtester Written by Moriyoshi Koizumi <moriyoshi@users.sourceforge.net>.

 ```
 printf "user01@example.com\0pass\0\0" | pam-checkpwd -s pam-multi -e -- /usr/bin/id 3<&0
+pamtester imap user01@example.com authenticate
+pamtester pop3 user01@example.com authenticate
+pamtester pam-multi user01@example.com authenticate
 ```

 pam-multi is experimental at this stage.
 It is covered under GNU GPL V3 license and no warranty is implied.
 Suggestions to improve it are welcome.